Are you a participant?

 It is a terrific way to stay engaged, inspired, entertained, and improve your mental health.

-4/ Taking online courses
+4/ Taking Online Courses

 You can take online courses during your break.
 These courses will cover a wide range of topics tailored to your specific needs and ability, and classes include everything from technical skills to leadership and management.